 Items not covered under this task code include:

-Labor, equipment and materials to oversee oxidant injection event (including monitoring wells receiving injections, see 6.1.1/6.1.2).
+Labor, equipment and materials to oversee chemicalinjection event (including monitoring wells receiving injections, see 6.1.1/6.1.2).

-Task Code 6.12 - Surfactant Injection
+Task Code 6.13 - Injection Oversight

-This task code shall be used when performing surfactant injection activities.
-Task Code 6.12.1 is used when greater than 6 hours (including travel time) is applied to the surfactant application event; Task Code 6.12.2 is used when 6 hours or less (including travel time) is applied to the surfactant application event.
-Surfactants and associated amendments are to be reimbursed under task code 6.12.3.
-Vacuum removal of the surfactants should be coded to task code 28.18.4.3 Enhanced Fluid Recovery (EFR).

-Items covered under this task code include:

-Labor to coordinate, conduct, and oversee surfactant application event;

-Labor to gauge and sample surfactant injection wells and wells used to determine extent of injection;

-Field preparation and breakdown;

-Travel time and vehicle expenses; and

-Materials and equipment;
+This task code is to be used when proividing oversigh of a subcontracted injection event.

 4.7 Task Code 7 – Portable Gas Chromatograph (Task Codes 7.1 through 7.2)

 The following task codes shall be used when performing on-site chemical analysis with a portable gas chromatograph (GC).
 The portable gas chromatograph is a chemical analysis instrument used to separate chemicals in a complex sample.
 The analyses are limited to total volatile hydrocarbons or aromatics.
 All charges must be supported with time and materials backup (dates of service, labor hours, labor rates, itemized equipment and materials breakdown), field notes and GC calibration records.
+This task code is biddable.

 Task Code 7.1.1, 7.1.2 and 7.1.3 – Portable Gas Chromatograph